 One of the most important characteristics of sustainable tourism is that it does not take over the local culture and community.
 The tourist industry should not detract from the special feel of a place and what makes it unique.
 A careful balance must be maintained in this endeavor to prevent loss of the original appeal to travelers.

 In order to maintain viability in a way that is friendly to the local community, it is absolutely essential that one of the characteristics of sustainable tourism be reinvestment in the region.
 Money must be put back into the local schools, natural resources and infrastructure to meet the demands tourists place on the region.

 As you can see, maintaining sustainability within a country’s tourist industry covers a number of aspects.
+In many ways, this involves assuming the role of a teacher, re-educating people of their impact on their surroundings and the people who call it home.
 Great care and mindfulness must be taken in order to ensure a place doesn’t lose what made it appealing in the first place and that a community isn’t left in ruins due to the impact of serving outsiders.
 These five characteristics of sustainable tourism are essential to ensuring growth of a region, its industry and its people.